-4) Position, direction, and coordinate geometry (cont.)
-Grade 4 Grade 8 Grade 12 f) Find an equation of a circle given its center and radius and, given an equation of a circle, find its center and radius. g) Graph ellipses and hyperbolas whose axes are parallel to the coordinate axes and demonstrate understanding of the relationship between their standard algebraic form and their graphical characteristics. h) Represent situations and solve problems involving polar coordinates.
-5) Mathematical reasoning i n geometry a) Distinguish which objects in a collection satisfy a given geometric definition and explain choices. a) Make and test a geometric conjecture about regular polygons. a) Make, test, and validate geometric conjectures using a variety of methods including deductive reasoning and counterexamples. b) Determine the role of hypotheses, logical implications, and conclusion in proofs of geometric theorems. c) Analyze or explain a geometric argument by contradiction. d) Analyze or explain a geometric proof of the Pythagorean theorem. e) Prove basic theorems about congruent and similar triangles and circles.
+knibit 5 (continued).
+Geomet try 4) Position, direction, and coordinate geometry (continued) Grade 8 Grade 12 f) Find an equation of a circle given its center and radius and, given an equation of a circle, find its center and radius. g) Graph ellipses and hyperbolas whose axes are parallel to the coordinate axes and demonstrate understanding of the relationship between their standard algebraic form and their graphical characteristics. h) Represent situations and solve problems involving polar coordinates. n geometry Grade 8 Grade 12 a) Make and test a geometric conjecture about regular polygons. a) Make, test, and validate geometric conjectures using a variety of methods including deductive reasoning and counterexamples. b) Determine the role of hypotheses, logical implications, and conclusion in proofs of geometric theorems. c) Analyze or explain a geometric argument by contradiction. d) Analyze or explain a geometric proof of the Pythagorean theorem. e) Prove basic theorems about congruent and similar triangles and circles. n geometry Grade 8 a) Make and test a geometric conjecture about regular

-^{} This denotes objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra)